 "Skin grafting procedures have greater success rates in chronic venous leg ulcers compared to other types of chronic leg ulcers; skin tissue engineering, also supported by genetic manipulation, is quickly expanding and, in the near future, may provide even better outcomes in the area of treatments for long-lasting chronic wounds,” it continues.

-WHAT ARE THE STANDARD DOS AND DON’TS BEFORE UNDERGOING A SKIN GRAFT PROCEDURE?
+WHAT ARE some DOS AND DONT'S BEFORE and after A SKIN GRAFT PROCEDURE?

 Anyone planning on undergoing a skin graft procedure should discuss preparation instructions with his or her surgeon beforehand to help ensure the surgery goes smoothly, but there are also some general tips to always keep in mind.

-This includes receiving hyperbaric oxygen therapy (HBOT) before and after surgery, as it can help prepare the donor site for transplant and ensure it’s healthy and strong enough to endure any surgery-associated damage.
-It also accelerates the healing process after the fact, in both surgical sites—donor and recipient.
-Approved by the U.S. Federal Food and Drug Administration, which means it’s covered by certain insurance plans, HBOT exposes patients to increased amounts of pure oxygen—a vital nutrient with the ability to preserve and enhance cellular function, and restore body tissue affected by trauma caused during a skin graft procedure, as well as other injuries.
+Before the surgery, receiving hyperbaric oxygen therapy (HBOT) can help prepare the donor site for transplant and ensure it’s healthy and strong enough to endure any surgery-associated damage.
+Then after the surgery, a few sessions of HBOT can also accelerate the healing process, in both surgical sites—donor and recipient.
+Approved by the U.S. Federal Food and Drug Administration, meaning it’s generally covered by commercial insurance and Medicare, HBOT super-saturates the body with oxygen, enhancing cellular function and restoring tissue affected by trauma caused during a skin graft procedure, as well as other injuries.

 There are additional tips to follow, as well.
 Do not smoke prior to the surgery.
 Doing so could affect blood flow in the body, and thus, negatively impact the recovery process.
 Also refrain from taking certain medications/prescriptions, and vitamins and other supplements, since they may cause excessive bleeding.
 Be sure to consult with a medical professional beforehand to learn more about specific drugs that are most concerning.